-Recommendation Novo Nordisk's approach No. 3.5.
-Evaluation of the board of directors and the executive management 3.5.1 The Committee recommends that the board of directors once a year evaluates The Board of Directors conducts an annual Board evaluation, which complies with the the board of directors and at least every three years engages external assistance recommendation.
-The chair of the Board of Directors has overall responsibility for the Board in the evaluation.
-The Committee recommends that the evaluation focuses on evaluation in collaboration with the Nomination Committee and Chair Committee.
-Every third the recommendations on the board of directors' work, efficiency, composition year, an external consultant is engaged for the Board evaluation, and most recently in 2020. and organisation, cf. recommendations 3.1.-3.4. above, and that the evaluation as a minimum always includes the following topics: • the composition of the board of directors with focus on competencies and diversity the board of directors and the individual member's contribution and results, • the cooperation on the board of directors and between the board of directors and the executive management, • the chairperson's leadership of the board of directors, • the committee structure and the work in the committees, • the organisation of the work of the board of directors and the quality of the material provided to the board of directors, and • the board members' preparation for and active participation in the meetings of the board of directors • 3.5.2 The Committee recommends that the entire board of directors discusses the The 2021 Board evaluation process was led by the chair of the Board of Directors in collaboration with the Nomination Committee.
-It consisted of (1) an extensive questionnaire covering result of the evaluation of the board of directors and that the procedure for the evaluation and the general conclusions of the evaluation are described various Board-related matters completed by all Board of Directors and Executive Management in the management commentary, on the company's website and at the members; (2) individual contribution questionnaires completed by and for all Board of Directors company's general meeting. and Executive Management members; (3) one-to-one meetings between the chair and each of the Board members as well as the chief executive officer where feedback on individual performance was also discussed; and (4) a presentation by the chair to the Board of Directors in November 2021 on the outcome of the evaluation and discussion hereof.
-Furthermore, all Board Committees conducted annual evaluations, which all demonstrated high effectiveness.
+IVO.
+Recommendation Novo Nordisk s approach 3.5.
+Evaluation on of the board of directors and the executive management • 3.5.1 The Committee recommends that the board of directors once a year evaluates the board of directors and at least every three years engages external assistance in the evaluation.
+The Committee recommends that the evaluation focuses on the recommendations on the board of directors' work, efficiency, composition and organisation, cf. recommendations 3.13.4. above, and that the evaluation as a minimum always includes the following topics: the composition of the board of directors with focus on competencies and diversity • the board of directors and the individual member's contribution and results, the cooperation on the board of directors and between the board of directors and the executive management, the chairperson's leadership of the board of directors, the organisation of the work of the board of directors and the quality of the material provided to the board of directors, and the board members' preparation for and active participation in the meetings of the board of directors.
+The Board of Directors conducts an annual Board evaluation that complies with the recommendation.
+The chair of the Board of Directors has overall responsibility for the Board evaluation in collaboration with the Nomination Committee and Chair Committee.
+Every third year, an external consultant is engaged for the Board evaluation, most recently in 2020. • 3.5.2 The Committee recommends that the entire board of directors discusses the result of the evaluation of the board of directors and that the procedure for the evaluation and the general conclusions of the evaluation are described in the management commentary, on the company's website and at the company's general meeting.
+The result of the self-evaluation is discussed by the Board.
+In addition to the description of the result of the self-evaluation above under section 4 of this report forming part of the management review, the Board evaluation procedure and general conclusions are also described by the chair of the Board of Directors at the annual general meeting.